AP Top 25 Takeaways: A playoff without 'Bama? Very possible - News 12 Now

 14. Ohio State coach Urban Meyer is now 27-3 in rivalry games, dating back to when he went 1-1 coaching Bowling Green against Toledo.
 It’s an impressive number in a Hall of Fame career and speaks to how well Meyer taps into the emotions of his players.

-15. While it is understandable that Meyer would be upset about his quarterback being injured on a crowded sideline during pregame warm up, the coach’s reaction to J.T.
+15. While it is understandable Meyer would be upset about his quarterback getting hurt on a crowded sideline during pregame warm up, the coach’s reaction to J.T.
 Barrett’s injury seemed a bit melodramatic.

 16. Barrett said he will be good to go next week, though backup Dwayne Haskins played well against Michigan.
 The last time Barrett was hurt against Michigan and Ohio State’s backup quarterback had to play Wisconsin in the Big Ten title game, the world was introduced to Cardale Jones.
 That worked out OK for the Buckeyes.